piotrw777/FinalProject_cs50/README.md

 + If the data is valid and the request is successful, the application may generate a PDF document with the requested math test variations.
 + If there are any server-side errors, the application can provide specific error messages or instructions to the user.

-### Benefits of this Design Approach
-+ Enhanced User Experience: By providing real-time error feedback, users can quickly identify and correct errors without the frustration of page reloads or redirects.
-+ Data Integrity: Combining client-side and server-side validation ensures that only valid data is processed, enhancing the integrity and security of the application.
-+ Efficient Workflow: Users can seamlessly submit data, confident that the application will guide them through the process with clear feedback.
-+ Error Handling: The application is capable of handling errors gracefully, providing users with helpful information when issues arise.

 ## Files description
 ### app.py